Pappol/conversational_passage_retrieval/README.md

 # Conversational Passage Retrieval

 This is a repo focused on conversational passage retrieval for course DAT640 at the University of Stavanger.
+The report for this project can be found [Conversational Passage Retrieval.pdf](Conversational%20Passage%20Retrieval.pdf).

 ### Results
 All the results are in the [res](res) folder.